 - The check is defined as a remote nrpe check in the yaml passed to nagios

-In the example above a check_proc_nagios3_user.cfg file would be written
+In the example above a check_proc_nagios3_user.cfg file would be written out which contains:

 # Check process nagios3 is running (user) command[check_proc_nagios3_user]=/usr/lib/nagios/plugins/check_procs -w 1 -c 1 -C nagios3